top of page

 What if 30 days is too long of a wait for my situation?

 Social workers can expedite the application process.
 This may take 7 days compared to 30 days.
 If you don’t have a current job, the process is expedited automatically.
-You can find out more about the expedite process in this link (under what are emergency SNAP benefits).
+You can find out more about the expedite process in this link.

 How will I be notified for the interview once I submit my application?